Pond Assessment and Inspection

 Assessment of existing fisheries in the pond is important for future management decisions regarding stocking, harvest, and habitat requirements.
 Fisheries assessment is accomplished mostly by records kept by fishermen and visual observations of numbers and sizes of fish from the pond bank.
 Professional fisheries biologists can also be hired to conduct electrofishing surveys of ponds and lakes to provide more detailed assessment information and management plans.
-For more information on pond fisheries management, Penn State Extension has three web pages and fact sheets including Fish for Pennsylvania Ponds, Pond Fisheries Management, and Management of Fish Ponds in Pennsylvania.
+For more information on pond fisheries management, Penn State Extension has three web publications including Fish for Pennsylvania Ponds, Pond Fisheries Management, and Management of Fish Ponds in Pennsylvania.

 To access the fact sheets referenced above along with other pond management information, consult the Penn State Extension Pond Management website or contact your local Penn State Cooperative Extension Office.